WeslleyQIZero/DrinkShop/tutorials/tutorial2.md

 In our **MainActivity** we have to create a function (method) called as **showRegisterDialog()** to show the **register** layout.

-Lets add the following function to this file.
+Lets add the following function to this class.

 ~~~~

     private void showRegisterDialog() {

-		//We are going to create a alert builder which will be used to show alert dialog
         final AlertDialog.Builder builder = new AlertDialog.Builder(MainActivity.this);

         //To Define Alert Dialog Title